vishakhadhonde9/Git/Session-7] Commands.md

 #### Syntax -
      git revert <commit-hash>

+- git log --oneline: to view the Git commit history in a compact, one-line format.
+- you can again revert into reverted commit

+        git revert <reverted-hash>

 # Resetting -
 - The git reset is a command used to undo changes in Git.
 - It moves your project back to an earlier commit and can affect three areas depending on how you use it: